adarsh/manifesto/README.md

 ### Managing the Software Development Process

-* The only measure of progress is shipped working software in production. (from [The Agile Manifesto]) This means no velocity, no burndown charts, no story counting.
+* The only measure of progress is shipped working software in production (from [The Agile Manifesto]).
+  This means no velocity, no burndown charts, no story points or counting.
 * The people who are actually building the software are in the best position to design and alter the tools, communication flows, and project management philosophy.